Krste Misirkov: Return to Ottoman Macedonia

-Again in the Russian Empire
+Return to Russian Empire

 In 1905, he left Saint Petersburg for Berdiansk.
-There, he resumed publication of the journal "Vardar" and was given a post as assistant master in a grammar school.
-In many of his next articles after 1905, Misirkov espoused pro-Bulgarian views and even categorically renounced the point of his book "The Macedonian Matters", although this behavior might have been caused by many threats made towards him warning him to stop fighting for Macedonian separatism from Bulgaria.
+There, he resumed publication of the journal Vardar and was given a post as assistant master in a grammar school.
+In this period, Misirkov halted his advocation of Macedonian separatism and opposed the Serbian position on the Macedonian Question.
+After 1905, he published pro-Bulgarian articles and even categorically renounced the point of his book On Macedonian Matters, although this behavior might have been caused by the many threats made towards him warning him to stop fighting for Macedonian separatism from Bulgaria.
 On 18 April 1907, Misirkov began to cooperate with the Sofia magazine "Macedonian-Adrianople Review", edited by Nikola Naumov, which was de facto organ of the IMRO.
 On 24 April 1909, in Odessa, Misirkov printed his work about the South Slavic epic legends on Krali Marko.
 On 1 October 1909, he printed the article, "The foundations of a Serbian-Bulgarian rapprochement" in the magazine, "Bulgarian Collection", edited by Bulgarian diplomats and officials in St. Petersburg.
 During this period, a Slavic Festival was held in Sofia in 1910 with Misirkov invited to attend as its guest of honor.
 In 1910–1911, he translated the book of the Bulgarian geographer Prof. Atanas Ishirkov, "Bulgaria" from Bulgarian to Russian.

 When the First Balkan War had begun, Misirkov went to Macedonia as a Russian war correspondent.
 In Macedonia, he could follow the military operations of the Bulgarian Army.
-Misirkov published some articles in the Russian press demanding that the Ottomans should be driven out of Macedonia.
+Misirkov published some articles in the Russian press demanding that the Ottomans be driven out of Macedonia.
 In 1913 after the outbreak of the Second Balkan War, Misirkov went back to Russia, where he worked as a teacher in the Bulgarian language schools in Odessa.
-Some period of time later, he was appointed teacher of the Bulgarian language school in Chișinău.
+Later, he was appointed as a teacher of the Bulgarian language school in Chișinău.
 While working as a teacher in Chișinău, Misirkov sent а letter to the Bulgarian academic Aleksandar Teodorov-Balan with a request to be assigned as a professor at Sofia University.
-That request clearly indicates his self-identification at that time "– As a Bulgarian, I would willingly return to Bulgaria, if there is a need of a scientific research of the fate of the Bulgarian lands, especially Macedonia..."
+That request clearly indicates his self-identification at that time: As a Bulgarian, I would willingly return to Bulgaria, if there is a need of a scientific research of the fate of the Bulgarian lands, especially Macedonia..."
 A shorter letter with similar content was sent to another professor at Sofia University – Vasil Zlatarski with the request to be assigned as a chosen at the newly established department for history of Macedonia and the other western Bulgarian lands.

-At that point, Misirkov made contacts with the Macedonian Scientific and Literary Society, which started publishing the journal, "Makedonski glas" ("The Voice of Macedonia") in Russian.
-Misirkov was publishing in this magazine for some period under the pseudonym "K. Pelski".
-The journal mostly wrote about happenings in the Macedonian community in Russia as well as issues surrounding the Macedonian people as a whole.
-In the "Voice of Macedonia", Misirkov defended and wrote about Macedonian ideals which, according to him, were in contrast with Bulgarian ideals and the general Bulgarian populace.
+At that point, Misirkov made contacts with the Macedonian Scientific and Literary Society, which started publishing the journal, Makedonski glas (Macedonian Voice) in Russian.
+Misirkov published in this magazine for some period under the pseudonym "K. Pelski".
+Misirkov defended and wrote about Macedonian ideals which, according to him, were in contrast with Bulgarian ideals and the general Bulgarian populace.